ibm-cloud-docs/vmwaresolutions/shared/shared-monitor.md

 3. From the instance details page, click the **Actions** menu and click **Add monitoring**.
 4. On the {{site.data.keyword.mon_short}} provisioning page, complete the steps in [Provisioning an instance](/docs/monitoring?topic=monitoring-provision) to order a {{site.data.keyword.mon_short}} instance and enable the automatic platform metrics collection.

-## Viewing platform metrics for your virtual data center instance
+## Viewing platform metrics for your virtual data center
 {: #shared-monitor-view-metrics}

 After you order your {{site.data.keyword.mon_short}} instance, you can view the platform metrics in the {{site.data.keyword.mon_short}} console.

-1. In the **VMware Solutions Shared** table, select the instance for which you want to view platform metrics.
+1. In the **VMware Solutions Shared** table, select the virtual data center for which you want to view platform metrics.
-2. From the instance details page, click the **Actions** menu and click **Monitoring**.
+2. From the virtual data center details page, click the **Actions** menu and click **Monitoring**.
 The {{site.data.keyword.mon_short}} dashboard displays the metrics for the associated instance.

 VMware Solutions Shared provides the following metrics for the default dashboard: